Anna Frankowska is a US-qualified attorney, a partner in Weil’s corporate department and the head of the Warsaw office’s capital markets practice.

 - Goldman Sachs International and UniCredit CAIB Poland in the initial public offering of PGE Polska Grupa Energetyczna S.A.
 This was the largest IPO in Europe in 2009.

-Anna Frankowska has been voted by her peers Poland’s Best Lawyer for capital markets in the last three editions of the legal ranking prepared by Rzeczpospolita and has been repeatedly voted one of Poland’s Best Lawyers in the same ranking since 2007.
+Anna Frankowska has been voted by her peers Poland’s Best Lawyer for capital markets in the last four editions of the legal ranking prepared by Rzeczpospolita.
+The most recent edition recognises Anna Frankowska as the leader among the specialists in this area.
+Competitors praise Anna for her “experience and professionalism in adapting certain solutions applied on more advanced markets to the conditions of the Polish capital market.”
+Also, she has been repeatedly voted one of Poland’s Best Lawyers in the same ranking since 2007.

 She is a member of the Advisory Board of the Strategic Litigation Program of the Helsinki Foundation for Human Rights.